jac11/RSA_GENKEY/README.md

        * rsa_alg.py -p  name-Public-Key.pem -M Cryto.txt " -H or -B "-E
        * by defult the tool will greate folder  genrate the put key
          * ### RECOMMANDED
-           * ### KEEP  PUT OF THE KEYS "PRIEVATE AND PUBLIC" AT ONE FOLDER+- SO THE TOOL CAN DEDECTIT THE
+           * ### KEEP  PUT OF THE KEYS "PRIEVATE AND PUBLIC" AT SAME ONE FOLDER SO THE TOOL CAN DEDECTIT THE ENCRYPT KEY AND DECRYPT KEY
    * ###  -Encryption Message hidden in Images
        * To hidden Message in the Image
-       * -1 Get iMage you wish to Hidden Message in the side it any exsstion
+       * Get iMage you wish to Hidden Message in the side it any exsstion
-       * -2 The RSA_GENKEY with hidden the Key For Decrypt the Meaasge auto with Message
+       * The RSA_GENKEY with hidden the Key For Decrypt the Meaasge auto with Message
        * output  Image "PNG" exsstion
        * user he specifies the path mssage and specifies the Image path
        * if you will you Symmetric Key you will specifies the key User will use For Encrypt
        * ### Command Image
+          * rsa_alg.py --image "Image Path" --message "Message Path" --encyrpt --hidden "--base46 or --hex"
+          * rsa_alg.py --image Image.jpeg --message Cryto --encyrpt --hidden "--base46 or --hex"
-          * rsa_alg.py -I Image.jpeg -M Cryto  " --base------
+          *  rsa_alg.py -I Image.jpeg -M Cryto -E -H " -B or -H"